 1. PURPOSE: This memorandum establishes Department policy and criteria for merit awards and establishes procedures for submission and review of nominations and approval or denial of awards.

 2. POLICY: It is important to recognize employees for significant contributions to the workplace.
 These contributions come in varied forms including: sustained high quality work over an extended period; successful efforts on projects; stand-out “moments of success” such as an outstanding customer service or problem resolution effort; or the helpful effects an individual has on his or her organization through positive attitude and collaborative efforts.
-This Policy is limited to permanent classified.
+This Policy is limited to permanent classified employees.
 Employees in original probation or under disciplinary action do not qualify for awards under this policy.

 3. GENERAL GUIDELINES: Merit awards will be implemented in accordance with this policy, Collective Bargaining Agreement and the State Personnel Policies and Procedures.

 4. MERIT AWARDS COMMITTEE: There is hereby established a Merit Awards Committee.
 The Merit Awards Committee (MAC) will consist of at least four members, and the Chair, each appointed by the Commissioner for two year terms.
 For purposes of creating the committee, half of the members will serve for one year initially so that only one half of the committee shall change each year going forward.
 There is no prohibition from serving multiple terms.
 The Chair will be a member of Senior Management.
-Regular meetings of the MAC will be held monthly.
+Regular meetings of the MAC will be held monthly or as needed.
 The Chair may call special meetings at any time.
 Meetings of the MAC may be held in person or by other means as the Chair may choose.
 The purpose of the MAC will be to review merit award nominations for internal equity and consistency, make recommendations on approval of awards to the Commissioner and to review and recommend to the Commissioner changes to the criteria to be followed in evaluating nominations.